Oyelowo/surreal-orm/surreal-orm/docs/en/src/functions/crypto.md

 # Crypto Functions

-This chapter introduces the crypto macros provided by SurrealDB ORM.
+This chapter introduces the crypto macros provided by Surreal ORM.
 The crypto macros are used for cryptographic operations such as password hashing and comparison.

 ## Table of Contents